turbodog99/rust-opengl-learning-1/notes.md

 that call the unsafe GL functions unsafe.
 It seems very indicative of the Rust philosophy.

 Procedural macros seem like a really slick idea.
-They let generate code at compile time to handle multiple types.
+They let me generate code at compile time to handle multiple types.

 For now, I stuck with putting the shaders in an assets directory.
 The author of the post I've been following seems to have moved shaders into the root directory at some point.